Second language

 A second language (L2) is a language spoken in addition to one's first language (L1).
 A second language may be a neighbouring language, another language of the speaker's home country, or a foreign language.

 A speaker's dominant language, which is the language a speaker uses most or is most comfortable with, is not necessarily the speaker's first language.
-For example, the Canadian census defines first language for its purposes as "the first language learned in childhood and still spoken", recognizing that for some, the earliest language may be lost, a process known as language attrition.
+For example, the Canadian census defines first language for its purposes as "What is the language that this person first learned at home in childhood and still understands?", recognizing that for some, the earliest language may be lost, a process known as language attrition.
 This can happen when young children start school or move to a new language environment.